Esri/calcite-design-system/conventions/README.md

 ## i18n

 Components should require as a few text translations as possible.
-In general lets users supply text values via slots and attributes.
-The lets user handle translations with their apps.
+In general, components should let users supply text values via slots and attributes; this lets a user handle translation within their apps.

 If you component involves formatting numbers or dates use the [`Intl` APIs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) for formatting the display of numbers and dates in your component.